Yousousen/bsc_physics_cleaner/README.md

 ### Running models, trained on the GPU, on the CPU, and vice versa

-Problems can arise from running models that are trained on GPU on the CPU and vice versa.
+Problems can arise from running models that are trained on the GPU on the CPU and vice versa.
 These problems are solved by mapping the model to the CPU or to the GPU when it is loaded, which can be done without retraining the model.
 This mapping is most easily done in the python script from which the model was generated, e.g. `GRMHD_ML.ipynb` or `GRMHD_ML.py`.
 To map to the CPU when CUDA is not available, one should add the following code directly after the initialization of the `net_loaded` object in the _Loading_ section of the script in question:

 ```python
 # ...